-Every country has a version of their own homemade soup that makes them feel at home, and for today, it’s the Paraguayan soup, Bori Bori.
+Every country has a version of their own homemade soup that makes them feel at home, and in Paraguay it is Bori Bori.
 But there’s something special in the soup, too.
 This heart chicken soup has cornmeal and cheese balls in the middle to keep people warm in the most freezing months too!

 And now, we’ll tell you everything about it, from its history to its recipe.
 You’ll become an expert in Bori Bori in no time!

 The name of the soup might be Bori Bori but it’s actually pronounced as, “vorí vorí” in Guarani language.
 Usually, this language uses repetitions of words to show abundance, and soup this good is never made for one person.